MeteoSwiss/probtest/README.md

 ### fof-compare

-Compares two fof files variable by variable and line by line and indicate whether the files are consistent.
-If they are not consistent, indicate the percentage of inconsistent data.
+Compares two fof files variable by variable and line by line and indicates whether the files are consistent.
+If they are not consistent, indicates the percentage of inconsistent data.
 There are also options to print the lines with errors or save them in a separate file.

 ## Quick start guide